ethereum/ethereum-org-website/src/content/glossary/index.md

 ### ether {#ether}

-The native cryptocurrency used by the Ethereum ecosystem, which covers gas costs when executing smart contracts.
-Its symbol is Ξ, the Greek uppercase Xi character.
+The native cryptocurrency used by the Ethereum ecosystem, which covers [gas](#gas) costs when executing transactions.
+Also writen as ETH or its symbol Ξ, the Greek uppercase Xi character.

 ### events {#events}

-Allows the use of EVM logging facilities.
-Dapps can listen for events and use them to trigger JavaScript callbacks in the user interface.
+Allows the use of [EVM](#evm) logging facilities.
+[Dapps](#dapp) can listen for events and use them to trigger JavaScript callbacks in the user interface.

 [Read more at readthedocs.io](https://solidity.readthedocs.io/en/develop/contracts.html#events)

 ### Ethereum Virtual Machine (EVM) {#evm}

-A stack-based virtual machine that executes bytecode.
+A stack-based virtual machine that executes [bytecode](#bytecode).
 In Ethereum, the execution model specifies how the system state is altered given a series of bytecode instructions and a small tuple of environmental data.
 This is specified through a formal model of a virtual state machine.

 ### EVM assembly language {#evm-assembly-language}

-A human-readable form of EVM bytecode.
+A human-readable form of EVM [bytecode](#bytecode).

 <Divider />